-Our goal is to inspire an environment of mutual respect, learning and safety.
+Our goal is to foster an environment of mutual respect and equity and inspire a love of learning.
 We believe in working closely with our parents to continue Humberside's tradition of excellence.
-We believe that participation in activities outside the classroom enhances the maturity, skill level and interests of our youth and we hope that you will encourage your child to get involved.
-Perhaps we will see you at a sports event, club event, school play or music recital.
+We believe that participation in activities outside the classroom enhances the maturity, skill level and interests of our students and we hope that you will encourage your child to get involved.
+Perhaps we will see you at a sports event, club event, school play or musical performance when we are again able to enjoy these events in person.

-I look forward to meeting you at a school event in the near future.
+I look forward to meeting you in the near future.